Traveling creates the chance to give back… why not in paradise?

 You’ve probably heard of Chef José Andrés’ passion project, World Central Kitchen.
 In the aftermath of Hurricane María in 2017, Chef José Andrés jumped in to feed the Island, and feed he did— with over 3.6 million meals!
 Now, the organization focuses on strengthening Puerto Rico’s food security.
 As part of your visit, you can return the love by lending a hand with this effort.
 So, are you ready to roll up your sleeves and help a local farmer?

-All you have to do is visit WCK’s online calendar to find and reserve as a volunteer of the Food Producer Network.
+All you have to do is visit WCK’s online calendar to find and reserve as a volunteer for the Food Producer Network.
 The experiences are 4-6 hours long, leaving you with plenty of time to explore the local spots.
 If you’re staying in San Juan, you can report for duty at the WCK’s farmer’s market, which takes place on the second and fourth Saturday of the month at the Miramar Food Truck Park.
 During your volunteer shift, you will be supporting local farmers and getting a first-hand look at the bounty of food grown and produced locally.
 While you’re there, enjoy a mouthwatering lunch at Yummy Dumplings.
 Be sure to taste the ones stuffed with skirt steak and sweet plantains — they are always the first ones to run out!
 Once you’ve volunteered your time and fed your soul, take some time to explore the nearby museums or paddleboard in the Condado Lagoon.

 Rather venture out of the metro area?
 Head to the northwestern town of San Sebastián, where you can stay at Casa de Campo, a charming bed & breakfast, or in a historic hacienda turned hotel.
 After a restful night in the mountains, wake up early and set out to find Rancho Orgánico Feliz.
 There, you can help Sebastián, this small farm’s owner, plant fruit trees or even put your construction skills to the test by building pens for his farm animals!
 Once your experience is over, you’re encouraged to make a small donation via WCK’s online portal.
 All proceeds go towards supporting small farmers like Sebastián.